Cyan Ta'eed

-Cyan Ta'eed is an Australian entrepreneur and businessperson.
-She is one of the co-founders of Envato, a company that operates a group of online marketplaces for digital assets.
-Ta'eed has also been involved in other business ventures, including the social enterprise Hey Tiger and the mobile website-building app Milkshake.
+Cyan Ta'eed is an Australian entrepreneur and businesswoman.
+She was one of the co-founders of Envato, a company that operates online marketplaces for digital assets.
+She also spearheaded the social enterprise Hey Tiger and the mobile website-building app Milkshake.

 Early life and education

-Ta'eed was born in New York and raised in Sydney, Australia by parents working in photography and fashion design.
-Her Father John Marmaras was a corporate photographer and her Mother was a swimwear designer.
-She studied graphic design and began her professional career working as a freelance designer before moving into business.
+Ta'eed was born in New York and raised in Sydney, Australia.
+Her father, John Marmaras was a corporate photographer and her mother was a swimwear designer.
+Ta'eed studied graphic design and worked as a freelance designer before moving into business.

 Career

-Envato

-In 2006, Ta'eed co-founded Envato in Sydney with Collis Ta’eed and Jun Rung out of their home office.
-The company began as a marketplace for Flash templates and expanded to include platforms for website themes, graphics, audio, video, and other digital content.
-Envato grew to include multiple marketplaces under the Envato Market brand, as well as a subscription-based service, Envato Elements.
-In May of 2024, Envato sold to Shutterstock for $245 million USD.
+In 2006, Ta'eed co-founded Envato with her husband, Collis Ta’eed, and Jun Rung out of a home office.
+In May 2024, Envato was sold to Shutterstock for US$245 million.

-Hey Tiger

-Ta'eed founded Hey Tiger in 2018.
-The company operated as a chocolate brand with a stated social enterprise mission.
-It partnered with non-profits to direct a portion of proceeds toward cocoa farming communities.
-Hey Tiger ceased operations in 2022 due to financial sustainability challenges.
+Ta'eed founded Hey Tiger in 2018 with $500,000 as a chocolate brand with a social enterprise mission.
+The company partnered with non-profits to give some of its proceeds to cocoa-farming communities.
+Hey Tiger ceased operations in 2022 after failing to turn a profit.

-Milkshake

-In 2019 she co-founded Milkshake, a mobile application that allows users to create simple websites, primarily for social media platforms like Instagram.
-The app is intended for individuals and small businesses to create basic websites, particularly for use on social media platforms.
+In 2019 Ta'eed co-founded Milkshake, a mobile application that allows users to create basic websites.

-Recognition

-Ta’eed has received several awards recognizing her work in the Australian technology and entrepreneurship sectors.
-In 2015, she was named Victorian Telstra Business Woman of the Year at the Telstra Women in Business Awards.

-That same year, she and her husband Collis Ta’eed were finalists in the EY Entrepreneur of the Year program, securing a regional award in the Services category.

-In 2017, Cyan and Collis were co-recipients of the Pearcey Foundation National Entrepreneur Award, recognizing their scalable impact and leadership in the Australian ICT sector.

-In 2021, the Ta’eeds ranked 137th on the Financial Review Rich List with an estimated family wealth of $787 million.
-They announced plans to fund several First Nations-led charitable programs.
+In 2018, the Ta’eeds appeared on the Australian Financial Review Rich List with an estimated family wealth of $184 million.
+In 2021, they were 137th on the list with an estimated family wealth of $787 million.